 How is Phone Service there?
 AT&T works great.
 Verizon is good too.
 Sprint & T-Mobile are poor, spotty at best.

 Can I get Wi-Fi everywhere on the campground?
-Google Fiber Wifi is available at our central campus location, throughout Area C (RV, Car Camp & Yurts within the #30s and #40s).
+Google Fiber Wifi is available at our central campus location at Area C (RV, Car Camp & Yurts within the #30s and #40s).
 Generally, RV and Car/Truck Camp sites in Area D (sites 61-71) can also access Wi-Fi, but it is not guaranteed.
 Area E (#81 – 90) Reserved for Long-termers and Volunteer Workampers also has its own wi-fi service.
 Primitive Tent Sites within Areas A & B do not have access to Wi-Fi.

 What is your cancellation policy: Cancellations result in a camp credit toward future stays.